genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 ```

 This would result in an error as PRICE is of type DOUBLE while FIRST_NAME is of type STRING.

+If you want to commit the changes to the database, you must use the **--commit** argument.

 ## SendIt script